Spirituality and religion in therapy: a holistic approach

 How can exploring spirituality or religion in the therapy room help me?

-I am here to embrace your own understanding and experience of your spirituality or religon and the role that it plays in your life.
+I am here to honour and embrace your own understanding and experience of your spirituality or religion

 If you would like to explore your spirituality or religious beliefs in therapy, I’d love to hear from you.
 You can get in touch here.